 - No annual fee – With no annual fee, the card may be of interest to a wide range of consumers.
 For example, the card may appeal to consumers who want to use it regularly as an everyday card, or equally for someone who wants to take advantage of its 0% introductory rate on new purchases.

 - Rewards – Unlike some of its competitors, the Tesco Bank 12 Month All Round Credit Card offers a rewards scheme.
 For every £4 spent at Tesco on the card, 1 Clubcard point is collected.
 For every £8 spent elsewhere, 1 point is collected.
 With a varied range of restaurants, hotels, magazines, and other products available through Clubcard partners, it may be possible to triple your Clubcard points in order to further enhance your rewards.

 What could be improved

 - Fees – The 3.94% money transfer fee is relatively high given the fairly modest length of the 0% interest rate period offered.
-It may be possible to achieve a longer period elsewhere for a similar fee, or alternatively obtain a card that has a 12-month money transfer period during which 0% interest is charged without a fee being applicable.
+It may be possible to achieve a longer period elsewhere for a similar fee or alternatively obtain a card that has a 12-month money transfer period during which 0% interest is charged without a fee is applicable.

 - Foreign exchange fee – The 2.75% non-sterling transaction fee charged by the card is typical for a non-travel credit card.
 This fee can make spending when abroad much more expensive in the long run than when using a card that has no foreign exchange fee.
 As such, it may be worth considering having a travel card as a second credit card.